 3. Fix iPad Stuck in Recovery Mode without Restoring

-- Fixes your iOS to normal when your device is stuck in recovery/DFU mode, white screen, Apple logo, black screen with spinning wheel, reboot loop and so on.
+- Fixes almost all iPadOS/iOS issues including iDevice stuck in recovery/DFU mode, white screen, Apple logo, black screen with spinning wheel, reboot loop and so on.

 - It is easy to use and clean without any plug-in.

-- It supports all iOS versions and all iOS devices including iPhone XS, iPhone XR, iPhone XS Max and iPhone 11.
+- It supports all iPadOS/iOS versions and all iDevices including the newest iPad Pro/Mini/Air and iPhone 12.

 Step 1.
 Select Standard Mode